Reduce Income Taxes

 If the spouse that is likely to die first has possible judgments pending you may not want to use CPWROS, since these assets can be attached by creditors of the deceased spouse.

 CPWROS can only be used for married couples.
 If you do not have a spouse, Arizona Beneficiary Deeds for real estate enjoy a 100% step-up in basis vs. only 50% if you own it with another heir as joint tenants.
-You can not use deeds to transfer non-real estate assets.
+For single people on non-real estate assets you can use “Transfer on Death” titling to avoid probate.

 Another Danger of Joint Tenancy: